How To Get Rid Of Caffeine Headaches: Tips And Tricks That Work

-If so, you’ve probably experienced the dreaded caffeine headache.
-These headaches are pretty common and result from drinking too much caffeine.
+If so, you’ve probably experienced the dreaded caffeine withdrawal headache.
+These headaches are pretty common and result from an abrupt lack of caffeine.
 Luckily, there are some easy ways to prevent them from happening again.

 Caffeine is a stimulant that can increase alertness and energy levels.
 It's also a diuretic, which helps the body get rid of fluids.
 Caffeine is found in coffee, tea, soda, energy drinks, chocolate, and over-the-counter medications.